-Fig. 13 segregates stable conditions from not-stable conditions and repeats the analysis of Fig. 11 and Fig. 12.
-The gain in stable conditions is more consistently realized (as indicated by the bands) and the peak gain is higher, than in not stable conditions.
+The difference in energy production is more clearly realized in stable conditions as shown in Fig. 13, which segregates stable conditions from not-stable conditions.
 This distinct improvement in stable conditions could be because wake steering is more effective in stable conditions.

-15 Additionally, in stable conditions, atmospheric inflow is more homogeneous and therefore easier to measure.
+Additionally, in stable conditions, atmospheric inflow is more homogeneous and therefore easier to measure.
 Upcoming winter measurements from the north for phase 2 will consist of more stable measurements due to the longer nights and may shed more light on the role of atmospheric stability in wake steering.